 Kelsey, Sigrid and Ebony McDonald.
 (2019, Oct).
 "LSU Libraries Diversity Residency Program: Planning, Launching, and Assessing."
 Presented at the LOUIS Users Conference, C.B.
 Pennington Jr. Conference Center, Baton Rouge, LA.

 McDonald, Ebony.
 (2019, May).
 "You're Only Deceiving Yourself: Using Assessment Tools to Combat Impostor Syndrome."
 Lightening talk presented at the New Librarians Symposium, Ryerson University, Toronto, ON.

 Simms, S.; Haskins, N; and McDonald, E.S. (forthcoming).
 Together from the ground up: Deconstructing the research process for first semester students at Louisiana State University.
-In S. Kelsey (Ed.), Responding to the changing needs of students.
+In S. Kelsey (Ed.), Fostering Student Success: Academic, Social, and Financial Initiatives.
 ALA Editions.

 McDonald, E. (2020).
 2020 Regina Medal Recipient Christopher Paul Curtis.
 Catholic Library World, 90(3): 177-79. https://bit.ly/2UfT5WS.

 McDonald, E. S. (2019).
 An awakening with regional archivists.
 Journal of New Librarianship, 4(2). https://doi.org/10.21173/newlibs/8/10